Weighted Inequalities for $t$-Haar multipliers: Sufficient conditions for two-weight estimates for the -Haar Multiplier

 \section{Sufficient conditions for two-weight estimates for the $t$-Haar Multiplier $T^t_{w,\sigma}$}

 We are now able to start proving Theorem~\ref{thm:two-weight}.
-In Section~\ref{sufficiency(i)-(iv)} we will prove that conditions (i)-(iv) are sufficient for each $T^t_{w,\sigma}$ to be uniformly (on $\sigma$) bounded from $L^2(u)$ into $L^2(v)$.
+In Section~\ref{sufficiency(i)-(iv)}, we will prove that conditions (i)-(iv) are sufficient for each $T^t_{w,\sigma}$ to be uniformly (on $\sigma$) bounded from $L^2(u)$ into $L^2(v)$.
 In fact, for any choice of $\sigma$, we will prove in Theorem~\ref{thm:2weight-t-HaarMultiplier}, that conditions (i)-(iv) guarantee the boundedness of the individual operator $T^t_{w,\sigma}$ from $L^2(u)$ into $L^2(v)$, and the estimate does not depend on $\sigma$.
-It is when trying to prove the necessity of conditions (i)-(iv) that knowing the uniform boundedness (with respect to $\sigma$) of the $t$-Haar multipliers $T^t_{w,\sigma}$ becomes important as it will enable us to use Khintchine's inequality among other things.
+We will need to assume the uniform boundedness (with respect to $\sigma$) of the $t$-Haar multipliers $T^t_{w,\sigma}$ when proving the necessity of conditions (i)-(iv) in Section~\ref{sec:necessary}.

-In Section~\ref{u=v=1} we show that in the unweighted and unsigned case, that is $u=v\equiv 1$ and $\sigma\equiv 1$, we recover all known necessary and sufficient conditions for the boundedness $T^t_w$ when $t\leq 0$ or when $t\geq 1/2$.
+In Section~\ref{u=v=1}, we show that in the unweighted and unsigned case, that is when $u=v\equiv 1$ and $\sigma\equiv 1$, we recover all known necessary and sufficient conditions for the boundedness of $T^t_w$ when $t\leq 0$ or when $t\geq 1/2$.
 We improve upon the known sufficient condition when $0<t<1/2$.

-In Section~\ref{u=v} we show that in the one weight case, that is $u=v$, conditions (i)-(iii) imply condition (iv) when $t\leq 0$ or when $t\geq 1$.
+In Section~\ref{u=v}, we show that in the one weight case, that is when $u=v$, conditions (i)-(iii) imply condition (iv) when $t\leq 0$ or when $t\geq 1$.
 Hence we obtain a new one weight theorem that says that conditions (i)-(iii) are sufficient for the uniform (with respect to the choice of signs $\sigma$) boundedness of $T^t_{w, \sigma}$ on $L^2(u)$ when $t\leq 0$ or $t\geq 1$.
+Later on it will be clear these are also necessary conditions.